lmammino/loige.co/src/content/posts/2025-12-28_2025-a-year-in-review/index.md

 <iframe style="position: absolute; top:0; left: 0; width: 100%; height: 100%;" src="https://www.youtube.com/embed/xLatWq6D6g4" frameborder="0" allowfullscreen></iframe>
 </div>

+After many years travelling a lot for conferences, I still have to evaluate how much travel I'm willing to do in 2026.
+Part of me is eager to get back in full swing into the conferences game, while the other is enjoying a more relaxed lifestyle.
+We'll see what the new year will bring.
+I don't need to take this decision in a rush.
+Meanwhile, if there's a cool conference you want to invite me to, make sure to reach out.
+I will definitely consider it!

 > Share your knowledge.
-It’s a way to achieve immortality.
+It's a way to achieve immortality.
 > – Dalai Lama

-## Sharing the full-stack love with FullStack Bulletin
+## Reaching 450 issues of FullStack Bulletin

 [FullStack Bulletin](https://fullstackbulletin.com/) is a free weekly newsletter I co-founded with [Andrea Mangano](https://www.yourdevopsguy.com/).
 Every week we hand-pick **7 curated articles** (sometimes more 😌) on full-stack web development and related topics, plus a book recommendation and an inspirational tech quote.
 It's our way of helping fellow developers stay current with all the good stuff happening in our industry.